The Gas Safety Certificate: Knowing and Understanding Gas Safety

 How much is a gas safety check?

 The gas safety check cost can vary depending on the engineer you use and the number of appliances you have.
-However, depending on your circumstances, your energy provider may provide free checks for their customers.
+However, depending on your circumstances, your energy supplier may provide free inspections.
 Check with your supplier for more details.

-If you have more gas appliances to check, then naturally, the price of the overall inspection will be more than if you had just the one gas appliance.
+If you have more gas appliances to check, the price of the overall inspection will be more than if you had just the one gas appliance.